oswystan/product-contacts/README.md

 	- [x] add / modify information
 	- [x] login:
 		- jwt auth only
-		- guest: only query
+		- guest: only query and add
 		- admin: all that needed
-	- [ ] import data from file: json, csv
+	- [x] import data from file: csv
 	- [ ] multi-language support
 	- [x] select a existing leader or department when create a new department / employee.
+	- [ ] avatar for each employee.

 - [x] forever running